By: F. Scott Fitzgerald

 World-building/Atmosphere: When you are able to look over Amory’s big egotistic head, you can really see what it was like in the 1920’s.
 In particular, I wish college today was more like it was in Fitzgerald’s time where you went to class but didn’t worry about tests or homework and just went on wild adventures.
 Well, like college back then but minus the racism and sexism, of course.

 Sub-genres (Romance, Mystery, Humor, etc.): No mystery, for sure.
 If there was humor, I didn’t catch it.
-As far as romance goes, Amory is in several romantic relationships, but I never felt emotionally attached to any of the relationships.
-This is probably because the relationship he shared with the “love of his life” was a very narcissistic relationship for the both of them.
-It’s very melodramatic, and it technically fits what the story is going for, but it lacks that investment from the reader which is a shame because it could have helped to make Amory more likable.
+As far as romance goes, Amory is in several romantic relationships, but I never felt emotionally invested in any of the relationships.
+This is probably because the relationship he shared with the “love of his life” was a very unhealthy, narcissistic relationship for the both of them.
+It’s very melodramatic, and it technically fits what the story is going for, but it does not do anything to make Amory more likable.